Seagate/cortx/doc/CORTX_on_Open_Virtual_Appliance.rst

    * **sh /opt/seagate/cortx/s3/scripts/s3-sanity-test.sh**

 #.
-Mark down the management IP that you queried in step 6, and refer to `Onboarding into CORTX <Preboarding_and_Onboarding.rst>`_ to configure the CORTX GUI.
+Mark down the management IP that you queried in step 6, and refer to `these instructions <Preboarding_and_Onboarding.rst>`_ to configure the CORTX GUI.

 #.
 Now that you have the complete system up and running, mark down the data IP that you queried in step 6 and use `these instructions <testing_ova.rst>`_ to test the system and observe activity in the  GUI.